Last news

 Other cereals and even spaghetti on the table

-There are many reasons which can lead to the change of food production in a country and, as a consequence, to the change of eating habits.
+There are many reasons that can lead to a change in a country's food production and consequently in its eating habits.

-They range from the well-known problems connected to climate and harvests, to the widening of the range of social inequalities, up to new cultivation techniques which allow even small farmers to save money and have more satisfaction from products they previously did not consider.
+They range from the well-known problems of climate and harvests, to the widening range of social inequalities, to new cultivation techniques that allow even small farmers to save money and get more satisfaction from products they had not previously considered.

-And here, for example, is how in Kenya maize flour is no longer the main sustenance of the population but is undergoing a constant decrease that leads to the slow disappearance of ugali, one of the national dishes, from the Kenyan table.
-Little by little, other types of cereals are being added to the traditional maize flour polenta, which are not only competitive for their price on the market, but can also be cultivated by those who have the classic vegetable garden ("shamba" in Kenya, meaning field) with less expense and more quantity.
+And here, for example, is how in Kenya maize flour is no longer the population's staple livelihood, but is steadily declining, leading to the slow disappearance of ugali, one of the national dishes, from the Kenyans' table.
+Alongside the traditional maize flour porridge, other types of cereals are gradually being added, which are not only competitive in terms of their price on the market, but can also be grown by those who have a classic vegetable garden (‘shamba’ in Kenyan, i.e. field) with less expense and more quantity.

 TAGS: farina kenyamais kenyapatate kenyaspaghetti kenyaproduzione kenyaagricoltura kenya